Heimdal

 A DNS request’s domain name can only be equal or less than 253 characters.
 To carry out data exfiltration or set up a highly interactive command and control protocol, an attacker will probably need to send out a lot of malicious DNS requests.

-This will generate an abnormal growth in DNS traffic which should alert the IT team that something fishy is going on.
-Like a DNS tunneling attack, for example.
+This will generate an abnormal traffic volume which should alert the IT team that something fishy is going on.

 The techniques for observing DNS indicators of compromise (IoCs) and detecting a DNS tunneling attack fall in two categories: